abcdesktopio/docs/opsdocs/docs/architecture/overview.md

 ## Pods and services

-This flowchart describes the all abcdesktop services
+This flowchart describes all abcdesktop services

 ``` mermaid
 ---